 The staff at the Counseling and Testing Center offer a different range of groups to the campus.

 Contact the Counseling and Testing Center for group offerings available at the beginning of each semester.

 The Counseling and Testing Center offers a variety of opportunities for group interaction and education.
 We provide a variety of trainings or innovative programming to educate the WSU campus community on a variety of topics.
-To make an outreach request, please contact Marci Young, Ph.D. at firstname.lastname@example.org.
+To make an outreach request, please complete the Presentation/Table Request Form or contact Marci Young, Psy.D. at firstname.lastname@example.org.
 We ask that you give us two weeks' notice to accommodate scheduling.